Bromus catharticus

-Bromus catharticus is a species of brome grass known by the common names rescuegrass, grazing brome, prairie grass, and Schrader's bromegrass.
-The specific epithet catharticus is Latin, meaning cathartic.
-The common name rescuegrass refers to the ability of the grass to provide forage after harsh droughts or severe winters.
-The grass has a diploid number of 42.
+Bromus catharticus is a species of brome grass known by the common names rescue grass (America), prairie grass (New Zealand), and Schrader's bromegrass in English, and cebadilla criolla and cebadilla in Spanish.

+It is the most common and most well-known of several species in the Bromus catharticus complex within the Bromus section Ceratochloa, all of which are hexaploids with the chromosome count 2n=42.

 It is native to South America but it can be found in other places, including Europe, Australia and North America, as an introduced species.

 Description

 Bromus catharticus is a coarse winter annual or biennial grass, growing 0.2-1 m in height.
 The culms of the grass are glabrous and 2-4 mm thick.
 The sheaths are densely hairy.
 The grass lacks auricles and the glabrous ligule is 1-4 mm long.
 The leaf blades are 4-30 cm long and 3-10 mm wide and are glabrous or pubescent.
 The erect or nodding panicles are 9-28 cm long.
 The upper spikelets are erect and the lower spikelets are nodding or drooping.
 Each flat and pointed spikelet is 20-40 mm long and has four to twelve florets.
 The glumes are smooth or occasionally slightly scabrous.
 The lower glume is fie to seven-veined and 7-12 mm long, and the upper glume is seven to nine-veined and 9-17 mm long.
 The lemmas are scabrous or nearly glabrous and lack awns or possess very short awns 2 mm in length.
 The lemmas are 11-20 mm long.
 The palea is over half the length of the lemma.
 The anthers are 0.5-5 mm long.

 Bromus catharticus is part of Bromus section Ceratochloa, which are separated from other Bromus sections by their strongly keeled (folded, like the keel of a boat) lemmas, which make the spikelets laterally-compressed.
-From most other Ceratochloa, it can be distinguished by either being glabrous or having very short hairs on the lemmas, but never being scabrid, and by its yellow-green lemmas.